FXB Events and Updates

 Champions Project in Action

-- On March 11, Orla Kelly, FXB Research Associate, presented the results of the first round of data collection from the Champions Project on a UNGEI sponsored panel at the 2014 Annual Conference of the Comparative and International Education Society.
+- March 11, 2014 — Orla Kelly, FXB Research Associate, presented the results of the first round of data collection from the Champions Project on a UNGEI sponsored panel at the 2014 Annual Conference of the Comparative and International Education Society.
 The theme of the panel was “Education as Social Transformation: Exploring the Dynamics of Girls’ Education and Empowerment.”
 Kelly outlined the critical role of parental engagement in facilitating continued educational participation for women from economically and socially deprived households.
 Further, she highlighted that the data from the study confirm the widespread concern about pervasive gender violence in India, and how it affects young women’s ability to take advantage of educational opportunity.

 Read Lynne Jones’ Blog on Delivering Emergency Assistance in the Philippines after Typhoon Haiyan